The Dartford Crossing: how to pay the Dart Charge toll and appeal a fine

 Read our complete Dartford Crossing guide for when and how to pay the Dart Charge, along with guidance on appealing a fine

-The Dartford Crossing is one of the busiest stretches of road in the UK, it spans the River Thames between Essex and Kent, and is a major bypass of Greater London.
+The Dartford Crossing is one of the busiest stretches of road in Britain; it spans the River Thames between the counties of Kent and Essex, and is a major bypass of Greater London.
 Not only does it cater for residents in the south-east of England, it's also a major part of the UK road network that helps connect Britain to Continental Europe, so is vital for business and holidaymakers alike.

 However, there have been plenty of changes to the Dartford Crossing over the years with one of the biggest being the removal of the toll booths and a switch to cashless payment in November 2014 – in a bid to reduce congestion.